Tandysony/blog/_posts/2018-03-26-write-faster-python-code.md

 # 154 µs ± 8.91 µs per loop (mean ± std. dev. of 7 runs, 1000 loops each)
 ```

 From the result, you might be surprised: The `filter` function is the slowest, even slower than the `for` loop version.
 List comprehension, as we have illustrated earlier, is the fastest.
-And it is **`2.4 times faster`** then the `filter` function.
+And it is **`2.4 times faster`** than the `filter` function.

 Therefore, **when filtering a list, try the list comprehension way, rather than the `filter` and `for` loop, as it is much faster and syntactically beautiful.**